Installing and Authenticating Your Terminal Agent

 Ask your AI: "I just installed Claude Code.
 Create a simple 'Hello World' workflow that: (a) shows me Claude can read a file, (b) proposes a small change, (c) explains what it did.
 Use a safe test file."

-Expected Outcome: Confidence that Claude Code can read, propose changes, and explain actions—plus understanding of the approval workflow.
+Expected Outcome: Confidence that Claude Code can read, propose changes, and explain actions: plus understanding of the approval workflow.

-Method 2: Console API Authentication (Developers)
+Method 2: API Key / Pay-Per-Use Authentication (Developers)

 Who this is for: Developers with Claude Console API credits but no Claude.ai subscription.
 Pay-per-use model based on token consumption.